Perfect fluid and scalar field in the Reissner-Nordstrom metric: Introduction

 The paper is organized as follows.
-In Sec.~{\ref{Sec accretion}} we construct a general formalism for the steady-state spherically symmetric accretion of a test perfect fluid onto the Reissner-Nordstr\"om black hole.
-In Sec.~\ref{Sec solutions} we apply these results to the the particular examples of perfect fluids, the linear equation of state and the Chaplygin gas.
-The formation of fluid atmosphere around naked singularities is described in Sec.~\ref{Sec atmosphere}.
-The approaching to the extremal case by accretion of phantom and a possible violation of the third law of thermodynamics is studied in Sec.~\ref{Sec approaching}.
-We conclude and discuss the obtained results of the paper in Sec.~\ref{Sec discussion}.
+In Sec.~{\ref{Sec accretion}} we construct general formalism for steady-state spherically symmetric accretion of a test perfect fluid in the RN metric.
+In Sec.~\ref{Nonexistence} we give an alternative description of accretion in terms of a scalar field.
+In Sec.~\ref{Sec solutions} we apply the results of the previous sections to particular examples of perfect fluid, namely, we study accretion of a fluid with the linear equation of state and accretion of the Chaplygin gas.
+A static atmosphere of fluids around a naked singularity is described in Sec.~\ref{Sec atmosphere}.
+Approaching of a black hole to the extreme state by accretion of phantom fluid and a possibility of violation of the third law of thermodynamics is discussed in Sec.~\ref{approach}.
+We conclude in Sec.~\ref{discussion}.